alexshellabear/Bounding-Box-Proposal-Keras-Stack-Overflow/readme.md

 # Goal #
 Draw a bounding box around an object of interest.
 Ideal architecture is using Faster-RCNN from stratch to understand how it works.

+my email address is alexshellabear@gmail.com, what is yours?

 ## Deeper Explanation of Goal ##
 I want to be able to draw bounding boxes around objects of interest.
 To simplify the problem I am trying to understand the region proposal network (RPN) component of Faster-RCNN.
 The below architecture is what I hope to implement
 - Backbone CNN is VGG16, which will produce the feature map of shape (:,7,7,512)